Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ## TACACS+ (Terminal Access Controller Access Control System Plus)

 TACACS+ is another AAA protocol used to control access to network devices and services.
-It is the main alternative to RADIUS, and was developped by Cisco so is popular in Cisco networks.
+It is the main alternative to RADIUS, and was developed by Cisco so it is popular in Cisco networks.
 It can perform authentication on behalf of APs, RAS servers (Remote Access Service), 802.1x enabled switches...

 TACACS+ uses TCP, while RADIUS uses UDP.